github/training-kit/paths/electron/packaging-apps/01-packaging-electron.md

   While you are in the command line in the directory of your electron app, install the node package `electron-packager` and save it to your development dependencies in the `package.json` file

   1. `npm install electron-packager --save-dev`

+  TODO - add info on what package.json files are and do, along with examples

 show-me-how:
 tell-me-why: